 Over the past few years, we’ve seen big data and disruptive technologies grow by leaps and bounds to become commonplace.
 From ride-sharing services to smart homes, these technologies have redefined operations across various industries, led to the establishment of new sectors, and created new benchmarks for performance management.

-The application of big data and artificial intelligence (AI) to the aviation sector is pretty new, with the most recent examples being.
+The application of big data and artificial intelligence (AI) to the aviation sector is pretty new.
 The good news is that this trend is only going to grow across the aviation sector as more airline companies explore big data, connectivity, cloud storage, and other tech-based solutions to maximize their efficiencies.

 Here’s why digitalization is here to stay.

 The private aviation industry has seen substantial growth after the 2008 global economic crisis.
 Despite the COVID-19 pandemic, 2020 has been another remarkable year for this sector with new synergies and acquisitions taking place at a global level—all thanks to digitalization.